UK's Lloyds Banking Group reports disruption to online services

 The problem has been going on for several hours and a spokeswoman said she did not have any information on how soon it would be fixed or how many account holders were affected.

-Customers of TSB, a lender owned by Spain’s Sabadell (SABE.MC), suffered weeks of disruption in 2018 due to an IT failure that drew criticism from parliament and regulators and ultimately forced its chief executive, Paul Pester, to resign.
+Customers of TSB, a lender owned by Spain’s Sabadell , suffered weeks of disruption in 2018 due to an IT failure that drew criticism from parliament and regulators and ultimately forced its chief executive, Paul Pester, to resign.
+(Reporting by David Milliken; Editing by Angus MacSwan)